 The Huddersfield Poor Law Union formally came into being on 10 February 1837.

 A Parliamentary report of 1777 recorded that there were local workhouses in Almondbury, Kirkheaton and Lockwood.
 There were also early ones in Honley and Lepton and by 1815 workhouses had been established at Golcar and Marsden.
-Wooldale and Thurstonland set up their own workhouses after 1815 and by 1834 they had also been established at Slaithwaite, Upperthong and Lindley and there was a note that Netherthong, Scholes and Holme might had one each round about the same time .
+Wooldale and Thurstonland set up their own workhouses after 1815 and by 1834 they had also been established at Slaithwaite, Upperthong and Lindley and there was a note that Netherthong, Scholes and Holme might have had one each round about the same time .
 During my research I came across a comment that stated ” Netherthong’s first Workhouse in 1860 was based in an old building in Moor Lane which was known locally as the Bastille and inmates were transferred to the one in Deanhouse in 1862.”
 This Bastille building was marked on the Ordinance Survey Maps of 1854,1888 and 1918 but by 1922 it was referred to as Lydgett farm.
-The building , pre 1950, was used and owned by Malcolm Hawkswell who has lived in Netherthong for more than 50 years and he used it as part of his farm .
-There were 3 floors, corn etc on the top floors and cows on the ground floor.
+The building , pre 1950, was used and owned by Malcolm Hawkswell who had lived in Netherthong for more than 50 years and he used it as part of his farm .
+There were three floors, corn etc on the top floors and cows on the ground floor.
 He sold it in the 1990s and it was converted into terraced housing.

 I spoke to Peter Higginbotham who runs an excellent web site all about the history of workhouses in the Huddersfield area complete with diagrams and maps.
 He said that he had not found any reference that Netherthong had a workhouse in place in the post 1834 period and, in the absence of any hard facts, he could only offer that the word Bastille was a popular name given to workhouses after, but not before,1834 and the Netherthong Bastille may have served for a period as a Parish workhouse.